jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 ## Step 2.
 Announce the Channel
-In this step, we write some functions in the `lib.rs` file for announcing a new Channel which Recipients can listen to in order to receive notifications sent to the channel by the Publisher.
+In this step, we write some functions in the `lib.rs` file for announcing a new Channel which Recipients can listen to in order to receive notifications published to the Channel by the Publisher.

 1. In the `lib.rs` file, create a struct called `Publisher` that inherits from `Author`